 Warning: This website includes images and names of deceased people that may cause distress to Aboriginal and Torres Strait Islander peoples.

-Evolution: Torres Strait Masks celebrates the rich and continuing tradition of mask making in Zenadh Kes (Torres Strait).
-This exhibition, prepared by the Gab Titui Cultural Centre, explores the form of masks as contemporary expressions of artistic and cultural revival.
+Evolution: Torres Strait Masks celebrated the rich and continuing tradition of mask making in Zenadh Kes (Torres Strait).
+This exhibition, prepared by the Gab Titui Cultural Centre, explored the form of masks as contemporary expressions of artistic and cultural revival.
+Evolution was on show at the National Museum of Australia from 19 May to 23 July 2017.

 Zenadh Kes (Torres Strait) is a region located between Northern Australia and Papua New Guinea.
 The peoples of this area maintain vibrant artistic, spiritual and cultural traditions.
 More on the Torres Strait in our Lag Meta Aus exhibition